Women, Infants & Children (WIC)

 Do I Qualify for WIC?

-You may qualify for WIC services if you are pregnant, a woman breastfeeding an infant, a postpartum woman within six months of delivery or a child under the age of 5.
-Also see the Missouri WIC income guidelines.
+You may qualify for WIC services if you are pregnant, a woman breastfeeding an infant, a postpartum woman within six months of delivery or have a child under the age of 5.

 Forms & Documents

-If you are an existing or prospective WIC client, save yourself time by printing and completing the appropriate forms and diet sheets below before visiting our office:
+If you are an existing or prospective WIC client, save yourself time by completing the appropriate online forms below before visiting our office.